5 Signs Your Company is in Crisis (and Turnaround Tips)

 Here are warning signs to keep in mind to ensure your company’s small failures don’t result in catastrophe:

 Profits help drive a business to success.
 If cash flow is continually low, chances are you are spending to sustain rather than grow your business.
 Analyzing the ratio of operating cash flow versus total capital can provide deeper insight into a business's financial health, allowing leaders to look beyond profits when making strategic decisions.

 Holding too much inventory is costly and strains capital and cash flow.
-While other signs might be ok, too much stock can spell trouble ahead.
+Even if all other signs internally look good, too much stock can spell trouble ahead.

 Every company is going to have employee turnover.
-But poor retention or widely unhappy employees has wide-reaching effects on moral, customer loyalty, communication and organization alignment.
+But poor retention or widely unhappy employees has wide-reaching effects on morale, customer loyalty, communication, and organization alignment.
 The result is low levels of productivity and high costs associated with recruitment and training.

-If teams or business leaders are chasing fires, they don’t have time to find out where the smoke is coming from.
+If teams or business leaders are putting out fires, they don’t have time to find out where the smoke is coming from.
 Being so bogged down with the day-to-day can also mean leaders are failing to identify and tackle the root cause of a problem.
-Sometimes these problems are just a lack of prioritizing important vs urgent needs, but often there is a deeper issue that can affect a company's longevity.
+Sometimes these problems stem from a lack of prioritizing important vs urgent needs, but often there is a deeper issue that can affect a company's longevity.

 While financial KPIs (key performance indicators) are valuable, a crucial indicator of a company's potential for long-term success is customer satisfaction, often measured by the Net Promoter Score (NPS).
 It measures the quality of customer service and indicates potential problem areas a company needs to address.
 There is a reason the customer is always right: happy customers help sustain organizations even in a down economy.